-Lisa Schwartz is the Arnold L. Johnson Chair in Health Care Ethics and the Director of the PhD in Health Policy program.
-She is a professor in the Department of Health Research Methods, Evidence, and Impact (HEI) and an associate member in the Department of Philosophy.
-Schwartz is co-Associate Director of the Centre for Health Economics and Policy Analysis (CHEPA).
+Lisa Schwartz is the Arnold L. Johnson Chair in Health Care Ethics.
+She is a professor in the Department of Health Research Methods, Evidence, and Impact (HEI), an associate member in the Department of Philosophy and a member of (CHEPA).
 She received a PhD in philosophy from the University of Glasgow (1996), and both an MA (1990) and a BA (1985) in philosophy from McGill University.
 Until 2001, she was Senior Lecturer in Philosophy of Medicine at the University of Glasgow School of Medicine in Scotland.

 Schwartz is co-lead of a program of research on Humanitarian Healthcare Ethics (HHE) and of an on-line community of practice called HumEthNet with members from 14 countries.
 Schwartz developed the ethics and moral reasoning stream of Professional Competencies for the undergraduate medical education program at McMaster University, has led workshops to build faculty and staff knowledge in health ethics and teaches ethics in the Bachelor of Health Sciences program.
 She is a standing member of the Clinical Ethics Committee for Hamilton Health Sciences, and is a member of the McMaster Research Ethics Board Appeals Committee.
 Her external commitments include serving as vice-chair of the Standing Committee on Ethics for CIHR, and as a member of the expert review panel on non-pharmaceutical technology at CADTH.
 She is a member of the the ethics committee of the Royal College of Physicians and Surgeons of Canada and a member of the Canadian Coalition for Global Health Research (CCGHR).
 She has several research interests in health care ethics and ethics in health care education, research ethics, privacy and access to biosamples, patient advocacy, and measurement and effectiveness of ethics education.
 As senior Primary Investigator for HHE her research involves work with humanitarian civilian and military actors.
 This includes consultation and collaboration with colleagues at McGill, Universite de Montreal, as well as Medecins Sans Frontieres (MSF) and the Red Cross in Canada and Geneva, Switzerland.
 She is a member of the MSF Ethics Review Board and also advises the World Health Organization as co-chair of the WHO's Ethics Working Group on Epidemics (formerly on Ebola).